Amet13/vulncontrol/README.md

 Usage
 -----

-First go [here](https://www.cvedetails.com/product-search.php), find your software and add links to `productlist.txt`.
+First go [here](https://www.cvedetails.com/product-search.php), find your software and add links to `products.txt`.

 Then you can run script in two ways.